 Oh, you don’t know what a creemee is?!

 The word ‘creemee’ is just a weird word for soft serve; the term is unique to Vermont because most soft serve in the state is made with a higher butterfat content.

-The best creemees to order this summer in Burlington VT are from Burlington Bay Market and Cafe (125 Battery St).
+The best creemees to order are from Burlington Bay Market and Cafe (125 Battery St).